-41. [a] Without prejudice to the generality of the provision of indicate sections 38 to 40, application for the cancellation of the Registration of a trade mark regarding some or all of the goods or classes of amendments goods in respect of which a trade mark is registered (hereinafter - goods regarding which the cancellation is requested) may be made by any person interested on the ground that there was no bona fide intention to use the trade mark in connection with the goods for which it is registered in connection with the goods regarding which there is a request to cancel the registration and that there has in fact been no bona fide use of the trade mark in connection with the goods regarding which there is a request to cancel the registration and that registration, or that there had not been any such use during the three years preceding the application for cancellation.
+41. [a] Without prejudice to the generality of the provision of sections 38 to 40, application for the cancellation of the Registration of a trade mark regarding some or all of the goods or classes of goods in respect of which a trade mark is registered (hereinafter - goods regarding which the cancellation is requested) may be made by any person interested on the ground that there was no bona fide intention to use the trade mark in connection with the goods for which it is registered in connection with the goods regarding which there is a request to cancel the registration and that there has in fact been no bona fide use of the trade mark in connection with the goods regarding which there is a request to cancel the registration and that there has in connection with the goods regarding which there is a request to cancel the registration for cancel the registration, or that there had not been any such use during the three years preceding the application for cancellation.